TykTechnologies/tyk-demo/deployments/portal-backstage/README.md

 ./up.sh portal-backstage
 ```

 The first time the bootstrap is run, it will build the Backstage container image.
-This process can take several minutes, but the resulting image will be cached and reused for future deployments.
+This process can take many minutes, but the resulting image will be cached and reused for future deployments.

 ## Configuration